3D Printing

 When you arrive at the Eastside Branch and want to use the 3D printer, just follow these steps:

-You may be able to become next in line, but only if one of the printers has 3 hours or less remaining on its current job.
+NOTE: If both printers are in use you may be able to become next in line, but only if one of the printers has 3 hours or less remaining on its current job.
 Staff will check the status and let you know.
-If you’re eligible, they’ll sign out a Next in Line Kit to you.4.
-Start your print:
+If you’re eligible, they’ll sign out a Next in Line Kit to you.

 Our machine prints computer designs in three dimensions using PLA, short for Polylactic Acid.
 PLA is a plant-based corn product, which is biodegradable to lessen the impact on the environment.
 Our PLA is made from Canadian sources.
 PLA can be plastic-welded, glued, sanded, and painted.